Edict of Expulsion: Steps towards expulsion

 The Church took further action, for example John Peckham the Archbishop of Canterbury campaigned to suppress seven London synagogues in 1282.
 In late 1286, Pope Honorius IV addressed a special letter or "rescript" to the Archbishops of York and Canterbury claiming Jews had an evil effect on religious life in England through free interaction with Christians, and calling for action to be taken to prevent it.
 Honorius's demands were restated at the Synod of Exeter.

-Jews were targeted in the coin clipping crisis of the late 1270s, when over 300 Jews—over 10% of England's Jewish population—were sentenced to death for interfering with the currency.
+Jews were arrested during the coin clipping crisis of the late 1270s, when over 300 Jews—over 10% of England's Jewish population—were sentenced to death for interfering with the currency.
 The Crown profited from seized assets and payments of fines by those who were not executed, raising at least £16,500.
 (Note: The total raised includes fines from Christians, but it is believed the vast majority of this sum was raised from Jews.
 UK's National Archives estimates £16,500 as being equivalent to around £11.5m in modern terms.)
 While it is unclear how impoverished the Jewish community was in these last years, historian Henry Richardson notes Edward did not impose any further taxation from 1278 until the late 1280s.
 It appears some Jewish moneylenders continued to lend money against future delivery of goods to avoid usury restrictions, a practice that was wholly known to the Crown because debts had to be recorded in a government archa or chest where debts were recorded.
 (Note: The sheriff in each town kept an archa or "chest" with an official Jewry to record debts held by Jews of that town.
 Jews were only allowed to live in a town with an archa; in this way, the Crown could easily assess the wealth and taxability of Jews across the country.
 Archae had been seized and destroyed during pogroms organised by Simon de Montfort and his supporters in the 1260s.)
 Others found ways to continue trading and it is likely others left the country.